opensearch-project/documentation-website/_api-reference/index-apis/index.md

 The index API operations let you interact with indices in your cluster.
 Using these operations, you can create, delete, close, and complete other index-related operations.

-If you use the security plugin, make sure you have the appropriate permissions.
+If you use the Security plugin, make sure you have the appropriate permissions.
 {: .note }